-The Spring 2017 Half and Full Marathon Training Program is a 13 week program which meets up to three times a week designed to prepare runners and walkers for their first ever endurance event or to help seasoned runners meet a new performance goal.
+The Winter 2019 Half and Full Marathon Training Program is a 15-week program which meets up to three times a week designed to prepare runners and walkers for their first ever endurance event or to help seasoned runners meet a new performance goal.
 This program will educate on endurance training principles, hydration and nutrition techniques, body awareness, pacing and running autonomy.
-This Spring 2017 season will be geared towards the Rock N Roll Raleigh Half or Full Marathon on April 2nd, 2017.
-However, our Coaches can help you train for any spring race you choose!
-We will have adjusted training plans for the Tobacco Road Marathon & Half Marathon, Shamrock Marathon & Half Marathon in VA, Not So Normal Runs in Carrboro, and the Flying Pirate Half Marathon at the Outer Banks.
+This Winter 2019 season will be geared towards the Tobacco Road Marathon & Half Marathon and the Durham Women's Half Marathon, both on March 17th, 2019 and the Raleigh Half Marathon on April 14th, 2019.
+We'll also have training plans for any Winter/Spring race you choose - (for example, a number of our runners are targeting the Flying Pig Marathon in Cincinnati, OH) our Coaches can help you train for any spring race you choose!
+We'll run the program from January 1st through April 13th, which is the Tar Heel 10 Miler and Raleigh Half Marathon weekend.

 You will have an opportunity to train up to three days a week with the group and will receive a week by week training plan to follow during the days we do not meet as a group.
 We’ll have a Tuesday night workout in Durham, a Wednesday night workout in Carrboro and a long run on Saturday morning that alternates between the Carrboro and Durham stores.
 We recommend coming to one of the weeknight workouts, whichever one works best for your schedule, but you are more than welcome to come to both!
 Our weeknight meetings start at 6:30 pm and are held at the stores or other local areas (such as a track or greenway).
 The Saturday morning runs start at 7:00 am and will be held at the Carrboro or Durham stores on a rotating basis.